erikr/erikr/posts/10-tips-leading-data-teams.md

 ## You

 You are a technical leader at a biotech startup.
-Perhaps your job title is Director, or VP of Data Science / Machine Learning / Engineering, or CTO / CDO.
+Your title is Director, or VP of Data Science / Machine Learning / Engineering, or CTO / CDO.
 Your company wants to develop a "platform" or "engine", an exciting opportunity that is now your responsibility.
 This post is for you.
-Here I share ten tips that I hope you find useful on your path to success.
+Here I share ten tips that I wish I had when I started, and I hope you find useful.

 ## Background